-Using Development Matters and their observation checkpoints, their starting points are measured.
-From then on both formal and informal observations are continued and recorded on

-Dojo and Tapestry.
-Each child has these areas of development highlighted at the end of each term.
-This information is recorded on Tapestry.
+Using Development Matters, their starting points are measured using Tapestry.
+From then on both formal and informal observations are continued and each child has these areas of development highlighted at the end of each term.
+This information is recorded on Tapestry and transferred to the LA Early Years tracker, termly.
 The children's phonic knowledge is also recorded on a tracker.

 At the end of the Foundation Stage, the children are marked against the Early Learning Goals.
-They will either achieve Emerging or Expected (there is no longer an Exceeding judgement)
+They will either achieve 1 Emerging; 2 Expected or 3 Exceeding.